MHameez/Centralized-Calendar/README.md

 # Centralized-Calendar
-PHP web services for an Android Calendar App that interact with an database (MySQL).
+PHP web services for an Android Calendar App that interact with a database (MySQL).